rstudio/bookdown.org/content/archive/external/ubc-dsci-github-io-introduction-to-datascience.md

 ---
 title: "Data Science: A First Introduction"
 author: "Tiffany-Anne Timbers, Trevor Campbell, Melissa Lee"
-date: "2021-01-12"
+date: "2021-08-04"
-tags: [Data Science, Textbook, Course, R Programming]
+tags: [Data Science, Textbook]
 link: "https://ubc-dsci.github.io/introduction-to-datascience/"
-length_weight: "23.8%"
+length_weight: "28.3%"
 pinned: false
 ---

 This is a textbook for teaching a first introduction to data science. [...]
-This is an open source textbook aimed at introducing undergraduate students to data science.
-It was originally written for the University of British Columbia’s DSCI 100 - Introduction to Data Science course.
-In this book, we define data science as the study and development of reproducible, auditable processes to obtain value (i.e., insight) from data.
-The book is structured so that learners spend the first four chapters learning how to use the R programming language and Jupyter notebooks to load, wrangle/clean, and ...
+This textbook aims to be an approachable introduction to the world of data science.
+In this book, we define data science as the process of generating insight from data through reproducible and auditable processes.
+If you analyze some data and give your analysis to a friend or colleague, they should be able to re-run the analysis from start to finish and get the same result you did (reproducibility).
+They should also be able to see and understand all the steps in the analysis, as well as the history of how the analysis  ...